 Enter the text you want to use in your label into the Contents box.
 Select the braille table to use for translation from the Select Braille Table for this Label combo box.
+[Note: For US English braille, select a table starting with "en-us."
+En-us-g1 is the standard US English braille table for producing Grade 1 braille, and en-us-g2 is the standard one for US English Grade 2.]

 Enter the location for the text label by editing in the Distance to Left Edge and Distance to Top Edge fields.
 You can also control the width of the text label by specifying the maximum number of characters you'd like it to have before the text wraps to the next line.
-Choose 'OK' to close the dialog and insert the label.
+Choose OK to close the dialog and insert the label.